Thursday, September 24, 2015

 Fills heaven with rainbows.

-Everything is you; a life and the universe.
+a life and the universe.

-You will shout, sing and dance,
+You will shout, sing, and dance

-In the space, you occupy.
+In the space you occupy.

-Now, be in sense, eyes wide open;
+Now, be in sense, eyes wide open.

-Feels the darkness and light,
+Feel the darkness and light,

-Sunshine and harsh wind.
+sunshine and harsh wind,

-Each denuding life.
+each denuding life.

-These are invisible threads en route to
+These are invisible threads en route

-the common destination: the grave.
+to the common destination: the grave.

-Books are bound, framed and forced,
+Books are bound, framed, and forced.

-Weeping, smiling they are taught naught.
+Weeping, smiling, they are taught naught.

-Perfection and decency are treasures,
+Perfection and decency are treasures—

-Things forgotten and unlearned.
+things forgotten and unlearned.

-Aging, we grow experienced, then what?
+Aging, we grow experienced.
+Then what?

-We’re pulled down to the grave.
+We are pulled down to the grave.

 Tuesday, September 15, 2015